Before you switch banks

 1. Choose a new bank

-Before you close down your existing checking or savings account (or both), take the time to shop around to choose a new and improved bank or credit union.
+Before you close down your existing checking or savings account (or both), take the time to compare banks or credit unions.

-Check out banks’ websites, or make free appointments at financial institutions and ask about online banking, overdraft protection, automatic payment scheduling and any recurring monthly fees.
+Check out the bank’s website, or make an appointment at a nearby location, to learn about online banking features, overdraft protection, automatic payment scheduling and any recurring monthly fees.

 Make sure to inquire about competitive interest rates on savings accounts, checking accounts with low fees, and any minimum deposit requirements.
 Consider opening a high-yield checking account to earn a better return on your money.

 If you're relying on a credit card that's tied to your old bank, don’t forget to ask about credit card offerings, too.
 It’s often easier and faster to pay credit card bills using online banking from an account at the same bank.